Vivek Kaul

 But if Rahul is so concerned about democracy then when was the last time the Congress party had elections for the post of the President and Vice President?

-Battles Half Won – India’s Improbable Democracy “An interconnected problem is the lack of intra-party democracy.
+As Ashutosh Varshney writes in Battles Half Won – India’s Improbable Democracy “An interconnected problem is the lack of intra-party democracy.
 Inter-party competition is vigorous, but intra-party competition is not.
 Party officials are appointed by the leaders, not elected by party members.
 During 1920-1973, the Congress party used to have regular elections, a practice dropped since then.”
 A Gandhi family scion who has inherited the throne should be the last person talking about democracy.

 All these reasons make it very clear that Rahul Gandhi and the Congress party being very serious about corruption, doesn’t cut much ice.
 The Gandhi family scion needs to realise that ultimately actions speak louder than words.